robwierzbowski/generator-jekyllrb/README.md

 `grunt serve:dist` will run `grunt build` and open the result in your default browser

+#### grunt deploy

+During scaffolding the generator gives you the option to configure [grunt-build-control](https://github.com/robwierzbowski/grunt-build-control) to version and deploy your built code to a remote repository.
+If you configure build-control, `grunt build` will run `grunt check`, `grunt test`, `grunt build`, and then commit and deploy your built code to the specified remote repository.

 #### grunt (default)

 `grunt` on its own is a special task that runs `grunt check`, any tests you've added, and `grunt build`.